na-na-hi/renget/archive/2ia7a.md

 Ability: "Glimpse Beyond"
 Description: A normal highschool girl.
 Her ability allows her to Glimpse into the spider net, but she has no control over when or where it will activate.
 She is being contained upon her request, and is to wear her power dampner at all times.
 All personnel scorting her must inmediatly retreat and call a strike team where she to mention the arrival of ''something''
 Danger Level: SS
 Observations: Akai Haato is a victim and not a prisoner.
-She is not to be interrogated and left alone should she desire it.
 All arachnids in her victinity should be disposed of.
-Terminating Akai Haato is not an option
+Terminating Akai Haato is not posible, as the Spider Queen will protect her from all lethal damage.
+Methods to bypass the protection are being investigated

 Name: Oozora Subaru
 Ability: "Mental.Physical.Passion"